ElmoreV/TaskPlanner_javareact/Erger.md

 ## Relaying information

-- It is unclear where a duplicated task is already (is it already duplicated?) -5m
+- :yellow_heart: It is unclear where a duplicated task is already (is it already duplicated?) -5m
 - :blue_heart: Hide completed items is not saved when changing views: 4m - bevroren
 - :heart: Repeated tasks do not show last completion/cannot retain information about when the next time would be - 3m
 - :yellow_heart: Not clearly seeing on what level a task is exactly (maybe needs guidance lines?) - 2m+